- This article explains the Brightwork estimation website to vendors.

 The entire enterprise software market is heavily tilted in favor of mega-vendors and larger vendors and against the smaller and more innovative vendors.
 This is because the major consulting companies and IT analysts are remotely controlled by the major vendors.
 This is accomplished, in part, because quantification of the true costs and benefits are hidden from view.
 Consulting companies do not know, and would not share objective comparative numerical information to clients that would educate them, for fear of losing control over their decisions.
 Consulting companies want their clients buying software they have trained consultants for, they do not want their clients thinking for themselves.
 IT analysts will not quantify factors for fear of alienating their “customers” the major software vendors.

-An important story from the research at Software Decisions is that most of the biggest name applications – that have the support of all the major consulting companies are some of the worst values.
-Some of the mid-sized vendors are sometimes decent values, but there is in general a negative relationship between vendor size and value, vendor size and innovation and vendor size and the quality of information provided to customers.
-However, this cannot be known unless one attempts to quantify the costs and benefits of the applications in a comparative way — which is exactly what Software Decisions has done.
+An important story from the research at Brightwork Estimation is that most of the biggest name applications – that have the support of all the major consulting companies are some of the worst values.
+Some of the mid-sized vendors are sometimes decent values, but there is, in general, a negative relationship between vendor size and value, vendor size and innovation and vendor size and the quality of information provided to customers.
+However, this cannot be known unless one attempts to quantify the costs and benefits of the applications in a comparative way — which is exactly what Brightwork Estimation has done.

 The Problem Getting Pricing Information in the Enterprise Software Market